eradman/sidecomment/TIMELINE.md

 May 28, 2022
 ------------

-> Better organization around e-mail notification
+> Better organization around email notification

-* Exempt 127.0.0.1 from e-mail rate limits
+* Exempt 127.0.0.1 from email rate limits
-* New API endpoint to format and e-mail replies
+* New API endpoint to format and email replies
 * Correct local port for API calls, use AWK to add newlines
 * Avoid string interpolation by passing arrays as parameters
 * Separate rate-limit and archive-schema logic into separate files